1 888 370 6765

 Japan

-The Japanese associate February 14 with one thing: chocolate.
+The Japanese associate February 14th with one thing: chocolate.
 Some estimates suggest that Japanese chocolatiers make half of their yearly income from Valentine's Day sales.
-Women give their male friends and coworkers giri-choco, an obligatory gift of chocolate, while they reserve gifts of honmei-choco ("true-feeling chocolate") for those they care more about.
-Men return the favor on March 14 ("White Day"), with gifts of white chocolate and other, more valuable pieces.
+Women in Japan give their male friends and coworkers giri-choco, an obligatory gift of chocolate, while they reserve gifts of honmei-choco ("true-feeling chocolate") for those they care more about.
+Men return the favor on March 14th ("White Day"), with gifts of white chocolate and other, more valuable pieces.

 Mexico

-Mexicans don't distinguish between romantic and platonic love - Feburary 14 for them is the Day of Love and Friendship, where people exchange flowers, stuffed animals, balloons, and cards.
+Mexicans don't distinguish between romantic and platonic love February 14th for them is the Day of Love and Friendship, where people exchange flowers, stuffed animals, balloons, cards, and sweets.

 Philippines